munificent/game-programming-patterns/book/prototype.markdown

 <img src="images/prototype-delegate.png" />

 Parent objects let us reuse behavior (and state!) across multiple objects, so we've covered part of the utility of classes.
 The other key thing classes do is give us a way to create instances.
-When you need a new thingamabob, you can just do `new Thingamabob` (or whatever your preferred language's syntax is).
+When you need a new thingamabob, you can just do `new Thingamabob()`, or whatever your preferred language's syntax is.
 A class is implicitly a factory for instances of itself.

 Without classes, how do we make new things?
 In particular, how do we make a bunch of new things that all have stuff in common?
 Just like the design pattern, the way you do this in Self is by *cloning*.